How To Determine Consulting Fees

 When you start a consulting business, you need to be strategic about your fee structure.
-High consulting fees may rub potential clients the wrong way.
-Low rates may have them questioning your expertise.
+Charging high consulting rates risks excluding yourself from the market, while low rates may mean you’re needlessly shrinking your earnings and causing potential clients to question your value.

-Below we’ll review what influences consultancy fees, how to determine yours and how to take payments once you’ve started working with clients.
+Let’s look at what influences consultancy fees, how to determine consulting fees and how to take payments once you’ve started working with clients.

 What are consultancy fees?

 Your consulting fees should be based on the value of your work.
-A number of factors influence that, including the scope of your work, your experience and the competitive landscape.
+And a wide range of factors influence your value, from the scope of the project to the broader competitive landscape.

 Scope